 Act reference: SS(Admin)Act section 12 Deemed claim in certain cases, section 84 Automatic transfer by computer

 The day of lodgement of the claim is NOT the day the claim is taken to be made in the following circumstances:

-- if a vulnerable claimant who is qualified for a payment or a concession card contacts DHS, the day of the contact is the day the claim is taken to have been made provided the person lodges a claim within 14 days, or within 13 weeks if a medical condition or special circumstances affected the person's ability to lodge the claim earlier.
+- if a vulnerable claimant who is qualified for a payment or a concession card contacts Services Australia, the day of the contact is the day the claim is taken to have been made provided the person lodges a claim within 14 days, or within 13 weeks if a medical condition or special circumstances affected the person's ability to lodge the claim earlier.